Computer Science and Software Engineering Program

 BS in Software Engineering, a disciplined methodology for developing high quality software systems.

-B.S. in Computer Science, the study of algorithms, including the core areas of operating systems & networks, programming languages, algorithm design & analysis, theory, and application areas such as artificial intelligence and database systems.
+BS in Computer Science, the study of algorithms, including the core areas of operating systems and networks, programming languages, algorithm design and analysis, theory, and application areas such as artificial intelligence and database systems.

-Our department offers majors in Computer Science and Software Engineering, and a minor in Computer Science.
-You can find the details of these programs using the navigation on the left.
+Our department offers majors in Computer Science and Software Engineering, as well as a minor in Computer Science.

 An algorithm is a set of instructions, or recipe, for solving a problem.
 Computer Science is the study of algorithms for solving problems.
 The core areas of computer science include: